-Professional Bio of Dr. Fawzia Reza:
+About Dr. Fawzia Reza:

 Dr. Fawzia Reza, Diversity and Inclusion Coordinator at the American College of Education, dedicates her work and research to issues surrounding diversity, inclusion, and social justice.
 In her role as Diversity and Inclusion Coordinator, she is tasked with developing initiatives that promote greater cultural competence within faculty and staff.
 She has published several articles on these topics and a 2015 book titled The Effects of the September 11 Terrorist Attack on Pakistani-American Parental Involvement in U.S. Schools.
 In 2019, Dr. Reza published a children’s book Mary and Her New Friends, which addresses themes related to South Asian culture and helps young children develop empathy for those with special needs.
-To learn more about Dr. Fawzia Reza and her work, please visit her website at https://www.fawziareza.org/
+To learn more about Dr. Fawzia Reza’s work, visit her website at www.fawziareza.org/.